paulroseau/dotfiles/BACKLOG.md

     - send a particular register to the tty of a particular pane
     - send the content of a predefined register (in normal mode) to the left/right/up/down (C-x C-l, C-x C-k, etc.)
     - C-x C-x resends to the same pane
+    Edit: checkout toggleterm before
+  - [ ] set textwidth to 0 for ft=markdown
   - [ ] implement zoom feature, get inspiration from https://github.com/dhruvasagar/vim-zoom
   - [ ] windwp/nvim-autopairs:
     - not sure if we want to install it, I am not a fan of autopairing (we could have it setup for certain filetype - programming languages)